 Effective employee relations rely on several interrelated components:

-Open and transparent communication is the foundation of strong ER.
+Open and transparent communication is the foundation of a strong ER.
 This includes:

 Communication ensures employees feel heard and valued, reducing the likelihood of conflicts or disengagement.